awesome-panel/awesome-panel/docs/guides/awesome-panel-extensions-guide/layout-extensions.md

 import seaborn as sns
 ```

-Then we implement the *Composable Extension*.
+Then we implement the *Layout Extension*.

 ```python
 class DataFramePlotter(pn.Column):